 Old Dog Sickness and Diarrhea (What It Means and When To Worry)

-When an old dog develops sickness and diarrhea, it can be worrying.
+So when an old dog develops vomiting and diarrhea, it can be worrying.
 These symptoms can appear suddenly and range from mild stomach upset to signs of a serious underlying illness.

 Sometimes, it’s as simple as eating something spoiled or too rich, while other times it can point to liver, kidney, or pancreatic problems.